apache/skywalking-go/docs/en/development-and-contribution/development-guide.md

 ### Instrument Point

-Instrument points are used to enhance methods and struct in the current package.
+Instrument points are used to declare that which methods and structs in the current package should be instrumented.
 They mainly include the following information:

 1. **Package path**: If the interception point that needs to be intercepted is not in the root directory of the current package, you need to fill in the relative path to the package.
 For example, if this interception point wants to instrument content in the `github.com/gin-gonic/gin/render` directory, you need to fill in `render` here.